NanamiKubota/NanamiKubota.github.io/_tutorials/ref_manager.md

 TBU

+There are many YouTube and blog posts on the Zettelkasten method.
+I recommend looking it up as this is the note-taking method that I will be employing for the following tutorial.

 ## ResearchRabbit to find papers

 Once you have your Zotero set up and have at least a few papers on there, I recommend using ResearchRabbit and link your Zotero library to this service.
 ResearchRabbit will be able to take a look at all of your references in your library or folder, and create a list of relevant papers that are not in your library.

 [Read more about ResearchRabbit on their official website here.](https://www.researchrabbit.ai/)

 Note: there is a limit to how many papers ResearchRabbit will look at so breaking down your library into smaller subfolders by category may be helpful if you have a large collection.
-In my case, I currently have a folder for Pf phage papers, a folder for evolutionary game theory papers, a folder for cheater viruses, and a folder for clinically-relevant mutations in Pseudomonas aeruginosa.
+In my case, I currently have a folder for Pf phage papers, a folder for evolutionary game theory papers, a folder for cheater viruses, and a folder for clinically-relevant mutations in <i>Pseudomonas aeruginosa</i>.
 There is overlap between all folders but this helps cut down the number of papers ResearchRabbit can look through.

 # Download Zotero